 University Extended Education offers programs for personal enrichment including programs for children, youth and retired persons.
 Continuing Learning Experience (CLE), an organization of retired persons, provides about 180 course offerings a year.
 UEE also has a partnership with the Fullerton Arboretum to provide learning experiences for children and adults.
-UEE also holds Children's Summer Art Camp and Children's Summer Writing Camp, as well as other classes for children and teens in fall and spring.
+UEE also holds Children's Summer Art Camp, as well as other classes for children and teens.